 These are some factors you should take into consideration.

 To sell or not to sell to an existing DSO

-In becoming part of an existing DSO, the selling dentist is involved in the clinical aspects of the practice and all management and financial decisions are made by the DSO.
-This gives the selling dentist the opportunity to receive a reasonable sum for the sale of his or her practice and to earn additional money while slowing down before retirement.
+In becoming part of an existing DSO, the selling dentist is involved in the clinical aspects of the practise and all management and financial decisions are made by the DSO.
+This gives the selling dentist the opportunity to receive a reasonable sum for the sale of his or her practise and to earn additional money while slowing down before retirement.
 Sweetening the pot, sometimes a DSO will offer the dentist the right to acquire a small interest in the organization.